Principal Investigator

 Owen Hildreth

-Assistant Professor
+Associate Professor

-Dr. Owen Hildreth is an Assistant Professor in the Department of Mechanical Engineering at Colorado School of Mines.
+Dr. Owen Hildreth is an Associate Professor in the Department of Mechanical Engineering at Colorado School of Mines.
 He received his B.S. in Mechanical Engineering from the University of California, San Diego in 2002 and worked for five years as a mechanical engineer designing consumer products.
 He returned to school in 2007 and, in 2012, received his Ph.D. in Materials Science and Engineering from the Georgia Institute of Technology under the supervision of Prof. C. P. Wong.
 His Ph.D. research identified the mechanism for catalyst motion in metal assisted chemical etching (MacEtch) for applications in 3D nanofabrication.
 Prior to his appointment at ASU, he was a National Research Council (NRC) postdoctoral fellow at the National Institute of Technology (NIST) where he continued his study of MacEtch and expanded into additive manufacturing using reactive inks.
 His current research areas focus on additive manufacturing from the nanometer to centimeter scales, including Coulombic repulsion in ultra-nearfield electrohydrodynamic printing; mass transport, reaction kinetics, and interface design in reactive inks for stretchable electronics, photovoltaics, and microfluidic devcies; sensitization kinetics, microstructure evolution, dilution, and corrosion of metals fabricated using Powder Bed Fusion (PBF) and Directed Energy Deposition (DED) technologies.

 Graduate Students